What to Do if You Don't Have a Spare Wheel

 Picking up a puncture on the way to work (or on any journey, for that matter) puts a lot of stress on the day – especially if you’re already running late!
 But worse still, you may have pulled over at a safe place, rummaged through your boot, and found that there’s no spare tyre for you to swap out.

-If your tyre is flat, you shouldn’t continue to drive on it because it’s not safe to do so – your car won’t be able to stop and start accurately.
-Moreover, if the tyre is completely flat, you’re also liable to damage the rim of your wheel and have to fork out a great deal more money for repairs.
+If your tyre is flat, it’s not safe for you to continue to drive on it, as your car won’t be able to brake and accelerate accurately.
+Moreover, if the tyre is completely flat, you’re also likely to damage the rim of your wheel and have to fork out a great deal more money for repairs.

 So what options do you have left?
 You don’t necessarily have to call for breakdown assistance immediately – let’s look at what you can do if you don’t have a spare wheel.